serverlessworkflow/specification/specification/README.md

 </details>

-Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to `true`.
+Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to true.
 The "path" property of the condition defines a JSONPath expression (e.g., "$.person.name"), which selects parts of the state data input.
 The "value" property defines the matching value of this condition (e.g., "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b").